 For instance, Anna, an agent at a state carrier, receives a notification to complete Training #3 on Lead Nurturing while on-the-go.
 This is the training she needs because she’s having difficulty closing deals after contacting potential clients.
 If your technology is available via a branded mobile app, all the better for its usability – after all, agents are often on the go, selling policies that the carrier is responsible for undersigning.
 If agents feel like it’s easy to learn more about how to be the best agent possible, it stands to reason that they are more likely to stay agents.
 They will have a clearer path to success.

 Fast Company found that most agents leave because they don’t feel recognized.
 Insurance enablement technology – the right kind – solves that problem by embedding recognition processes right into onboarding, training, learning, and selling insurance.

 At the very same time, incentives and recognition (I&R) technology ought to be able to prompt the agent’s engagement with training and learning content.
 Such technology might notify the agent on her mobile app when a new training module is available; when they’re nearing their weekly sales target; or when their position on a team leaderboard has risen.
 Perhaps if the agent completes her training for the day, she receives a badge or reward she can show off to her team.

 This is what is popularly known as smart gamification of the training process – making training feel like a game, in which the agent is constantly leveling up.
 There’s been a lot of research on gamification increasing participation, and insurance is no exception.

 Insurance carriers would do well to capitalize on this trend, rather than falling behind on the potential of digital technology.
-Tech trends are transforming insurance, the major consultancy McKinsey concludes.
+Tech trends are transforming insurance, such as AI, cloud-based solutions and the metaverse.
 Accessing the right tech could help answer the question of how to improve insurance sales, helping insurers stay at the forefront of this highly competitive industry.